 Output

-A successful scan of legacy Targets should now present appropriate dependency maps.
+A successful scan of legacy Targets should now create appropriate dependency maps.

 How It Works

-To discover TCP/UDP connections and get the process mapping, a recent version of the netstat
+To discover TCP/UDP connections and get the process mapping, the netstat

 command supporting the "-o" argument has to be present on the Windows computer system.
 On Windows 2000 and the early versions of Windows 2003/XP, netstat